-These drill holes generally intersected higher grades and wider intervals compared to the holes drilled in the same approximate area by previous operators.
-The program also provides key insights into the distinctive mineralization type, termed sedimentary exhalative (Sedex), at this relatively small area at one of the three large geochemical anomalies on the property.
-Sedex type zinc deposits are known to occur as clusters on a district scale and only within specific ages of sedimentary rock formations referred to as time horizons.
+The 2018 drill program provided key geological insights into the distinctive mineralization type, termed sedimentary exhalative (Sedex), at this relatively small area at one of the four large geochemical anomalies on the property.
+Sedex type zinc deposits are relatively rare, known to occur as clusters on a district scale and formed only within specific ages of sedimentary rock formations referred to as time horizons.
 The large and well-known deposits occur in the Yukon, northern and southern British Columbia, Australia and southern Africa.
-The Indy project is underlain by sedimentary formations correlated in age by the Geological Survey of Canada (Struik,1988) to the same time horizons hosting the Sedex deposits of northern British Columbia and the Yukon.
+The Indy project is underlain by sedimentary formations correlated in age by the Geological Survey of Canada (Struik,1988) to the same time horizons hosting the large Sedex deposits of northern British Columbia and the Yukon.